johnmckay-reward/angular-tools/README.md

 * Interface
 * Enum

+> [!WARNING]
+> Create a new branch and ensure all of your changes are commited BEFORE running this script.

 > [!IMPORTANT]
 > If you use CUSTOM_ELEMENTS_SCHEMA in your modules, the app will still build even with components removed, so this script may remove components even if thay are still used.